DigitalCampus/oppia-docs/implementers/dashboard/index.rst

 * manage users and permissions
 * manage courses and cohorts

-Any user with an OppiaMobile account can log into the dashboard, but what they are able to view will depend on their permissions (see :doc:`../permissions/server`).
+Any user with an OppiaMobile account can log into the dashboard, but what they are able to view and the actions they can perform will depend on their permissions (see :doc:`../permissions/server`).

 .. toctree::